Microsoft Surface Laptop 4 unveiled with one major upgrade — Price, release date, specs and more

-The Surface Laptop 4 is here with new 11th Gen Intel or AMD Ryzen (Zen 2) processors.
+The Surface Laptop 4 is here with new 11th Gen Intel and AMD 4000 Ryzen processors.
 Those chips should deliver faster performance and greater efficiency than before.
 And this time, you get to choose between them as Microsoft will offer various AMD and Intel models to consumers rather than selling one chip to business users as it did with the Surface Laptop 3.

 As for other highlights, well, not much else has changed.
 The Surface Laptop 4 looks identical to the Surface Laptop 3 and, for better or worse, shares many of the same features.
 We have few complaints about the attractive metal design, comfortable keyboard and gorgeous display options.
 There are a few areas we wish were tweaked, which I'll go over below.